Meteorologists continue live broadcast as flooding turns studio into 'lake'

 In a tweet, Lighty said that some 4 inches of water had flooded the studio, and in a second tweet he showed how the water line that stained the green screen measured up to a foot.

-The WCIA 3 broadcast studio flooded Monday morning as powerful thunderstorms delivered heavy rainfall.
+The WCIA 3 broadcast studio flooded the morning of Sept.
+19, 2022, as powerful thunderstorms delivered heavy rainfall.
 (Twitter/@KevinLighty/WCIA)